By Kimberly Pellicore, The Food Allergy Mom

 3. Make A Food Allergy Action Plan: Be sure the plan is approved and signed off on by your child’s allergist.
 Keep the hard copy for yourself and make additional copies for other caregivers of your child.
 Not sure where to start?
-Food Allergy Research & Education (FARE) has an excellent example here.
+Food Allergy Research & Education (FARE) examples.

 4. Learn To Read and Understand Ingredient Labels: Learn how to scan and read ingredient labels so you can buy and stock up on safe foods.
 Not sure how to correctly read a label?
 For a clearer explanation, visit FARE’s website.

 5. Educate Yourself: When looking for information, it is crucial to find accredited, credible, and positive resources.
 A few of my favorites are Food Allergy Research & Education (FARE), Kids With Food Allergies (KFA), Asthma and Allergy Foundation of America (AAFA), and Allergic Living Magazine.

 6. Get Familiar With Your Child’s Prescriptions: Now that you’ve filled your child’s prescriptions, learn how to properly use them and make sure others who care for your child know how to use them as well.
 Some companies even offer instructional apps for your mobile devices.

 7. Get To Know Your Allies: If you find a product that plays a major role in your food allergy journey, take time to visit the company’s website and social media outlets as they often offer additional tips and recipes.
 For example, you can buy Neocate formula at the store, but only if you visited their website would you find that they offer a food allergy cookbook.